Bounding and Approximating Intersectional Fairness through Marginal Fairness: Measures of Independence and Theoretical Bounds

 \subsection{Intersectional Unfairness with Independence}

 Since the intersectional unfairness takes into account the interactions between all the protected attributes $A_k$, one could guess that if the $A_k$ are mutually independent, this implies that $\UFI$ is close to $\UFM$.
 Our first result is not far from this intuition, but we also need to take into account the influence from the classifier $h$.
 Indeed, even if the protected attributes are independent, since the classifier makes predictions based on $X$ which may encode redundant information from some $A_k$, there can be interaction between those protected attributes through the classifier.
-See Appendix \ref{app.counter_example} for a counter example.
+See Appendix \ref{app.counter_example} for a counter example with the independence of the $A_k$ only but no clear relationship between marginal and intersectional fairness.